Trump hosts PM Shehbaz, Field Marshal Munir at Oval Office

-US President Donald Trump hosted Prime Minister Shehbaz Sharif and Army Chief Field Marshal Asim Munir at the Oval Office in Washington, DC during the early hours of Friday morning.
+US President Donald Trump hosted Prime Minister Shehbaz Sharif and Chief of Army Staff (COAS) Field Marshal Asim Munir at the Oval Office in Washington, DC during the early hours of Friday morning.

 Photos released after the meeting showed both PM Shehbaz and Field Marshal Munir exchanging views with Trump.
-Trump also flashed his signature thumbs up sign during a group photo.
+Trump was also all smiles as he flashed his signature thumbs up sign during a group photo.

 The meeting, which was closed to the press, was originally slated to begin at 4:30pm Washington time (1:30am PST) but was delayed by approximately 30 minutes as the US president spoke to reporters after signing executive orders.
 The meeting itself lasted approximately one hour and 20 minutes.